 06 Jul Upgrade Your Kitchen or Start Again?

-If you have a kitchen you are pretty happy with and you think it is in good order, you just feel it needs refreshing or modernising, you may debate whether to just choose a few elements to change.
+If you have a kitchen you are pretty happy with and you think it is in good order, perhaps it just feels like it needs a refresh?
+You may debate whether to just choose a few elements to change.
 Often the cabinet doors or ‘fascia’ are the obvious choice here to make big visual difference.
-Makes sense and surely a more cost effective solution than starting from scratch?
+This is logical and surely a more cost effective solution than starting from scratch?

 In our experience, this is not always the most cost effective or practical solution which can be frustrating.
 So we thought we’d share some of the challenges we’ve come across in what should be, a simple upgrade.